-Worksheets must follow the principles of ALCOA, as described in section 5.1.1, and ensure it is clear who is completing the document, sign & date, patient identifiers clear and data SOP number 53.011, Version 1.0 Page 3 of 5 accurate.
+Worksheets must follow the principles of ALCOA, as described in section 3.1.1, and ensure it is clear who is completing the document, with a signature & date section, patient identifiers clear and data accurate.
 In addition, in order to ensure worksheets are part of the patient's current medical notes it is easier to produce worksheets which can be uploaded separately rather than a large workbook.

-The worksheet is subject to the same retention requirements detailed above.
-If a protocol amendment impacts on the worksheet then management of these updates must be version controlled.
+The worksheet is subject to the same retention requirements as source data.
+If a protocol amendment impacts on the worksheet then management of these updates must be version controlled and a process in place to document these changes.